atreyasha/geeBulkFilter/README.md

 ## 2. Refine resulting remote sensing data

 Now that we have downloaded the resulting remote sensing data from GEE, we would need to review and refine this data.
-Further information on this process can be found in the `geeDataClean.md` markdown file here: [geeDataClean.md](/geeDataClean.md)
+Further information on this process can be found here: [geeDataClean.md](/geeDataClean.md)